I infected you with my private malware (RAT) (email scam) Removal Guide

-|Name||I infected you with my private malware (RAT) (email scam)?
+What is I infected you with my private malware (RAT) (email scam)?

-|True/false||This scam is FAKE|
+|True/false||This is a scam|

-|Possible dangers||Can come with attached malicious components|
+|Possible dangers||Can come with malicious components attached|

 |Ransom price||$900 or $1600 in Bitcoin|

-I infected you with my private malware (RAT) (email scam) virus appears to be a fake email message which is very good news for infected users.
+The infectious email appears to be a fake email message which is very good news for infected users.
 However, you still need to be careful with such content as it might carry malicious objects attached somewhere.
-Furthermore, if this scam keeps appearing frequently on your computer system or even web browser applications, you should check the system with a tool such as Reimage to find out if adware or malware is not guilty of this activity.
+Furthermore, if this scam keeps appearing frequently in your email inbox, you should change your passwords to

-I infected you with my private malware (RAT) (email scam) aims to collect Bitcoin transfers from gullible users who get scared once attacked by such type of message:
+The scam aims to collect Bitcoin transfers from gullible users who get scared once attacked by such type of message:

 I know that: *** – is your password!

 I infected you with my private malware, RAT, (Remote Administration Tool) some time ago.